auth0/docs/articles/quickstart/native/ios-swift/getting-started.md

 ## Dependencies

 Each tutorial uses the [Auth0.swift](https://github.com/auth0/Auth0.swift) toolkit.
-It is a toolkit that lets you communicate with many of the basic [Auth0 API](/api/info) functions in a neat way.
+It is a toolkit that lets you efficiently communicate with many of the basic [Auth0 API](/api/info) functions.

 <%= include'../_includes/_create_client') %>